 The East Bremerton UGA includes two unincorporated areas located adjacent to the eastern portion of the City of Bremerton.
-The two UGAs are located between the Central Kitsap UGA and city boundaries, and total approximately 1,300 gross acres.
+The two UGAs are located between the Central Kitsap UGA and city boundaries, and total approximately 1,094 gross acres.
 The East Bremerton UGA is primarily suburban in character, with a majority of its land in single-family residential use and some commercial development along the SR 303 corridor.
 The East Bremerton UGA was associated with the City of Bremerton in the adoption of the 1998 Comprehensive Plan.
 Through future annexations, it is expected that much of this UGA will become part of the City over the next 20 years.

+Additionally, during the 2012 UGA Remand process, an error was found in the Countywide Planning Policies Population Distribution table.
+The table noted an inaccurate 2000 base population and when compared to the 2010 Census data, it showed an erroneous large population loss within the area.
+When the accurate 2000 population number was used, it was shown that the UGA was undersized in the 2006 update.
+Even with the amendments to the land capacity analysis leading to higher land capacity, the UGA is still undersized.
 As provided under the CPPs, the County will pursue a UGAMA with the city to address this transfer of jurisdiction to ensure consistent development patterns between the City and UGA as well as to address the residual population allocation.
 The issues to be included in these UGAMA negotiations are contained in policies LU-26 through LU-30.